 I have huge gaps in my memory, often years at a stretch are blank.
 Some were blank until various counsellors and psychologists and psychiatrists started helping me over the past few years.
 I buried some of those memories for a reason!
 All to the good I suppose.
 I may have buried them, but they where still there, rotting my heart, body and soul.
 Hence this post and the others like it I am doing to sort my life out.

 I was already having problems with depression by this time, but a character analysis of mine from 1989 included the following levels of interest:

 Natural Science 67%

-My notes for the time concluded I would be happiest doing something like working for the forestry commission but as this was impractical I should follow a career in computers and languages.
+My notes for the time concluded I would be happiest doing something like working for the forestry commission, but as this was now impractical I should follow a career in computers and languages.